sansumbrella/Choreograph/working_notes.md

 - Phrase decorator could compose a Sequence (it might need a note not to change the Sequence, or it could copy the Sequence)
 - Sequence::makePhrase() wraps Sequence in the above-mentioned Phrase decorator.
 - CombinePhrase variant could wrap Sequences
+- Sequence->getDuration() can always calculate the duration from the collection at hand.
+	- Similar to getValue()
+	- Could cache result in Motion if calc is slow.

 Phrases are primarily immutable motions.
 Certain phrases, like Mix and Combine, have a small mutable interface.